asanolab/auto_pipetty/README.md

 # auto_pippety

 ## pipetty
-"Pipetty" is an electronic pipette of Icomes Lab Co., Ltd.. [https://www.icomes.co.jp/product/pipetty/](https://www.icomes.co.jp/product/pipetty/).
+"Pipetty" is an electronic pipette of Icomes Lab Co., Ltd., [https://www.icomes.co.jp/product/pipetty/](https://www.icomes.co.jp/product/pipetty/).
 The function of liquid handling (aspiration, dispensing) can be controlled through the USB or Bluetooth.

 ## Hardware of Pipetty